wenhuchen/WikiTables-WithLinks/README.md

     ...
   ]
 ```
-- request_tok/: containing all hyperlinks within a given tabl
+- request_tok/: containing all hyperlinks within a given table